-56 Portugal facts
+56 Interesting facts About Portugal

 This post is part of a series of fun facts posts I'm doing for every country I have articles about here on the blog.
 Given their nature, these posts are research-based and even though a lot of time has gone into them, it's still possible a mistake has snuck in.
 If you see something that looks incorrect, please let me know at wanderer [at] wonderfulwanderings.com and I'll look into it.
 Thanks!